How Much Does a Kitchen Remodel Cost? | Kitchen Remodel Cost Guide

 To make things easy, we’ve broken a remodel into three pricing tiers.
 Here, we’ll look at each tier, what it could include, and its cost range.

-Cosmetic kitchen remodel
+Cosmetic or small kitchen remodel

 • Painted or refaced cabinets with new hardware